kwabenasapong/openpldoc/manual/source/configure.rst

 **Verse Per Line:**
    Will start each verse on a new line until the slide is full.
 **Continuous:**
-   Will run all verses together separated by verse number and chapter if chapter is selected to show above.
+   Will run all verses together, separated by verse number and chapter, if chapter is selected to show above.
+This will only add the next verse if it wholly fits on the slide.

 **Note:** Changes do not affect verses already in the service.